-- Internal Facilitator: Current personnel familiar with the function to be evaluated could serve as effective facilitators, if they clearly possess the qualifying skills and knowledge.
+- Internal Facilitator: Current personnel familiar with the function to be evaluated could serve as effective facilitators if they clearly possess the qualifying skills and knowledge.
 However, the facilitator should not also serve as a participant in the evaluation, as this could slow down or complicate the process of implementing the C2M2.
-The internal facilitator should not be directly involved in the function being evaluated; organizations should exercise caution to avoid the possibility of an internal facilitator's instilling positive bias into the evaluation. - External Facilitator: Hiring an external facilitator with experience supporting organizations' implementation of the C2M2 might be advantageous.
-In addition to having an unbiased and effective approach, an external facilitator could expedite the C2M2 process by guiding the participants relatively quickly through implementation.
-Potential sources for external facilitators include private consulting companies, industry associations (for dams or utilities), local or regional dams or utilities that have implemented the C2M2, or the U.S. Department of Energy.
+The internal facilitator should not be directly involved in the function being evaluated, to avoid the possibility of an internal facilitator's instilling positive bias into the evaluation. - External Facilitator: Hiring an external facilitator with experience supporting organizations' implementation of the C2M2 might be advantageous.
+In addition to utilizing an unbiased and effective approach, an external facilitator could expedite the C2M2 process by guiding the participants relatively quickly through implementation.
+Potential sources for external facilitators include private consulting companies, industry associations (for dams or utilities), local or regional dams or utilities with C2M2 experience, or CISA.
 Non-disclosure agreements are commonly employed to protect sensitive information when an external facilitator is selected.